Blood gas book

 Click here for discussion.

-7. Pulse oximetry instead of PaO2, SaO2.
+7. Pulse oximetry instead of PaO2 and SaO2

 Summary: The pulse oximeter measures SpO2, which in most situations closely correlates with SaO2 as measured by the co-oximeter.
 However, in several situations the pulse oximeter can be dangerously misleading, and should not be used without blood gas confirmation.